sorooshm78/auto_capture/README.md

 ```
 ## Run server

-Go to server directory then

-Create all the migrations files (database migrations) required to run this App.
+Go to server directory and create all the migrations files (database migrations) required to run this App.
 ```
 python manage.py makemigrations
 ```